Kabinett: Style

-Since Kabinett wines may not be chaptalized, in contrast with other Qualitätswein (QbA), they tend to possess the lowest alcohol content of all German wines, despite the fact the requirements are more stringent than other QbA.
+Since kabinett wines may not be chaptalized, in contrast with other Qualitätswein (QbA), they tend to possess the lowest alcohol content of all German wines, despite the fact the requirements are more stringent than other QbA.

-Kabinett wines are often noted for having a pronounced light and elegant character when from the colder German wine regions, such as Mosel, and in wines made from the grape variety Riesling (which dominates much of the coldest German regions).
+Kabinett wines are often noted for a pronounced light and elegant character when from colder German wine regions, such as Mosel, and in wines made from the grape variety riesling (which dominates much of the coldest German regions).

-Typically, a Riesling Kabinett from Mosel exhibits a high acidity, with floral aromas, and often hints of slate and minerality.
-In cooler regions, semi-sweet Kabinett wines have an alcohol content of around 7-8% ABV and dry Kabinett wines are usually around 10-11% ABV.
+Typically, a riesling kabinett from Mosel exhibits a high acidity, with floral aromas, and often hints of slate and minerality.
+In cooler regions, semi-sweet kabinett wines have an alcohol content of around 7-8% ABV and dry kabinett wines are usually around 10-11% ABV.
 When made in other regions, or from other grape varieties, this can vary.
-For example, a dry Kabinett made in Baden or the Palatinate made from a Pinot varietal may well have an alcohol content of 13% ABV.
+For example, a dry kabinett made in Baden or the Palatinate made from a pinot varietal may well have an alcohol content of 13% ABV.

-Typical German Kabinett wines are usually best enjoyed when aged for between one and five years.
+Typical German kabinett wines are usually best enjoyed when aged for between one and five years.
 However, some better examples can be cellared for over a decade.